mikhailshilkov/mikhailio-hugo/content/2017/09/wanted-effectively-once-processing-in-azure/index.md

 title: "Wanted: Effectively-Once Processing in Azure"
 date: 2017-09-25
 thumbnail: teaser.png
-description: Are there any known patterns / tools / frameworks to provide scalable, stateful, effectively-once, end-to-end processing of messages, to be hosted in Azure?
+description: "Are there any known patterns / tools / frameworks to provide scalable, stateful, effectively-once, end-to-end processing of messages, to be hosted in Azure?"
 tags: ["Azure", "Architecture", "Data Processing", "Stream Processing"]
 ---

 *This experimental post is a question.
 The question is too broad for StackOverflow, so I'm posting it here.
 Please engage in the comments section, or forward the link to subject experts.*

 TL;DR: Are there any known patterns / tools / frameworks to provide scalable, stateful, effectively-once, end-to-end processing of messages, to be hosted in Azure, preferably on PaaS-level of service?

 Motivational Example
 --------------------